monarc-project/monarc-project.github.io/content/MONARC.2.10.1.released.md

 If you are coming from MONARC 2.9.0 please read [this](/news/2019/11/25/monarc-291-released/#updating).

-If you would like to use the new statistics feature then [StatsService](https://github.com/monarc-project/stats-service) has to be setup as well.
+If you would like to use the new statistics feature then [Stats Service](https://github.com/monarc-project/stats-service) has to be setup as well.

-The documentation, architecture and installation instructions of StatsService can be found [here](https://monarc-stats-service.readthedocs.io/en/latest).
+The documentation, architecture and installation instructions of StatsService can be found [here](https://www.monarc.lu/documentation/stats-service/).

 You can also download the new virtual machine [here](https://github.com/monarc-project/MonarcAppFO/releases/tag/v2.10.1).